-\textbf{VRAE:} The Variational Recurrent Autoencoder (VRAE) model presented in \citep{fabius2014variational} can been seen as a simplified version of STORN, from which, according to the authors themselves, it took inspiration: Here we have a sequence of data $\myx[1:T]$ that is encoded by a single latent random vector $\myz$, instead of a sequence $\myz[1:T]$.
-The generative process can be summarized by:
+\textbf{Variational recurrent autoencoder (VRAE):} The VRAE model, proposed by \citet{fabius2014variational}, can been considered a simplified version of STORN, from which, according to the authors themselves, it took inspiration.
+Here, the data sequence $\myx[1:T]$ is encoded by a single latent random vector $\myz$, instead of the sequence $\myz[1:T]$.
+The compact form of the generative model is given by

-No information is given in \citep{fabius2014variational} about $p_{\theta_{\myz}}(\myz)$. $p_{\theta_{\myx}}(\myx[t] | \myx[1:t-1],\myz)$ is implemented with a forward RNN that uses $\myz$ to calculate the first hidden state $\myh[1]$ and then iteratively takes $\myx[t-1]$ as input to calculate $\myh[t]$ which provides the parameters of the distribution of $\myx[t]$.
-Conversely, the inference model $q_{\phi_{\myz}}(\myz | \myx[1:T])$ is also based on a forward RNN that takes as input the sequence $\myx[1:T]$ and delivers a final internal state $\myg[T]$ from which we obtain the distribution parameters for $\myz$.
-In short, the VRAE generative model can be represented by Fig.~\ref{fig:STORN} where the sequence $\myz[1:T]$ is replaced with a single input $\myz$ for $\myh[1]$, and the VRAE inference model can be represented by Fig.~\ref{fig:STORN-inference} where the sequence $\myz[1:T]$ is replaced with a single output $\myz$ for $\myg[T]$.
-We thus have a sequence-to-one encoding and a one-to-sequence decoding, that strongly evokes the models designed for text/language processing mentioned in the introduction.
-Since \citep{fabius2014variational} was published in 2014 and is part of the early papers on DVAEs, this paper was probably very inspiring for the NLP community.
+\citet{fabius2014variational} provided no information about $p_{\theta_{\myz}}(\myz)$.
+The generative distribution $p_{\theta_{\myx}}(\myx[t] | \myx[1:t-1],\myz)$ is implemented with a forward RNN that uses $\myz$ to calculate the first hidden state $\myh[1]$ and then iteratively takes $\myx[t-1]$ as input to calculate $\myh[t]$, which provides the parameters of the distribution of $\myx[t]$.
+Conversely, the inference model $q_{\phi_{\myz}}(\myz | \myx[1:T])$ is based on a forward RNN that takes $\myx[1:T]$ as input and delivers a final internal state $\myg[T]$, from which we obtain the distribution parameters for $\myz$.
+In short, the VRAE generative model can be described by Figure~\ref{fig:STORN}, where the sequence $\myz[1:T]$ is replaced with a single input $\myz$ for $\myh[1]$, and the VRAE inference model can be described by Figure~\ref{fig:STORN-inference}, where the sequence $\myz[1:T]$ is replaced with a single output $\myz$ for $\myg[T]$.
+We thus have a sequence-to-one encoding and a one-to-sequence decoding, which evoke the models designed for text/language processing mentioned in the Introduction.
+As \citeauthor{fabius2014variational}'s \citeyearpar{fabius2014variational} paper was published in 2014 and was part of the early papers on DVAEs, it was probably inspiring for the natural language processing (NLP) community.